Engine Change Guidelines

 Mixing and matching emission control system components could cause problems and is generally not allowed.
 Engine and emission control systems must be in an engine-chassis configuration certified by the California Air Resources Board (ARB) or U.S. Environmental Protection Agency (EPA).
 The engine must meet or exceed the requirements for the year and class of vehicle in which it is installed.

 Voiding the vehicle manufacturer's emission warranty is not allowed.

-No internal or external engine modifications (cams, pistons, intakes, etc.) may be performed unless the parts are ARB–exempted or EPA–certified for use in the installed engine.
-Use the database on this site to search for aftermarket parts covered by ARB Executive Orders.
+No internal or external engine modifications (cams, pistons, intakes, etc.) may be performed unless the parts are ARB-exempted or EPA-certified for use in the installed engine.
+Refer to ARB's Aftermarket Parts Database of Executive Orders to search for exempted aftermarket parts.

-These vehicles must pass a complete smog inspection (visual, functional, and tailpipe).
+These vehicles must pass a complete Smog Check.